KeyboardMashingDelux/CodeToModel-Project/README.md

 ### InstanceOf

-Identfies a interface delcaration as part of a model.
+Marks an model element as instance of another model element.

 ```C#
 [ModelInterface]